Orange-Management/Modules/Admin/Docs/Help/en/accounts.md

 * Active
 * Inactive (usually used for long inactive accounts)
-* Timeout (usually used for timeouts in case of bad behaviour which will be automatically revoked after a certain time)
+* Timeout (usually used for timeouts in case of bad behavior which will be automatically revoked after a certain time)
-* Banned (usually used to disable accounts for an indefinate time)
+* Banned (usually used to disable accounts for an indefinite time)

 ### Username

-Name of the account which can be shown in various places insdead of the full name.
+Name of the account which can be shown in various places instead of the full name.

 ### Name1 - Name3

 The name of the account.
 In some cases 3 names are necessary such as first name, middle name and family name.
-If more than 3 names are required you have to additionaly put them into one of the 3 name fields.
+If more than 3 names are required you have to additionally put them into one of the 3 name fields.

 ### Email